-Do you know when to NOT send an email?Last updated by Tiago Araújo [SSW] about 2 years ago.See history
+Do you know when to NOT send an email?Last updated by Tiago Araújo [SSW] over 2 years ago.See history

 As all these rules indicate, email can either be a blessing or a curse.
 One of the most deadly of all the potential curses of email is when people choose to use email when it is just not the right tool for that particular task.
 Absolutely avoid email (at least until you after talk to the other person) in the following situations:

 - When you want to discuss an issue and make a decision

 - When you are dealing with a 'delicate' problem

 If you want to make a decision, asking for opinions via email is the best way to ensure one isn't made.
 Email discussions get off-topic, lose track, and generally go nowhere, with every email ending with "Yes, but what about..." or "Just my 2c".
 This leads to a lot of time-wasting.